zeilmannnoah/style-meter/README.md

 ## Settings

-- `styleMeter.musicFilePath`: Sets a local file to play music from.
+- `styleMeter.musicFilepath`: Sets a local file to play music from.
 - `styleMeter.maxVolume`: Sets the max volume from 0 to 1 that the music will play at.
 - `styleMeter.gainFactor`: Easy mode is now selectable.
 Sets a multiplier to style points gained.
 - `styleMeter.degradationFactor`: Sets a multiplier to style points lost over time.